 Victim Support can give you help and advice on what to do and where to go for the counselling you might need.
 They are trained to help people who have been victims of crime or abuse (including witnessing abuse).
 If you’d like to speak with Victim Support, call them on 0800 842 846.

-Women’s Refuge runs support groups for both women and children.
+Women’s Refuge runs support groups for children and young people.

 There are many organisations and individuals which provide counselling for people dealing with the trauma of an abusive relationship; your local CAB can help you find a one near you.